Neural Codes and Neural ring endomorphisms: Introduction

+In this paper, we have worked with combinatorial and algebraic properties of some specific kinds of codes.
+In the following two sections, we work with the combinatorial and topological properties of codes.
+However, the last two sections are exclusively for the algebraic properties.
 This paper is structured as follows.
-In section 2 our main result is Theorem \ref{mainth2}.
-We state and prove that the class of open convex and that of closed convex codes are same in dimension 1.
-And for dimension 2 we work with conjecture given by Megan K Franke and Samuel Muthiah \cite{franke2018every} which states that a code is open convex with minimal dimension 2 is convex with minimal dimension 2.
-We provide few class of examples in Proposition \ref{lemcon} and Remark \ref{remarksec3} which satisfy the conjecture.
+In section 2, we work with a conjecture given by Franke and Muthiah \cite{franke2018every}.
+We provide a few classes of examples in Proposition \ref{lemcon} and Remark \ref{remarksec3} that satisfy this conjecture.
+Also, we give a counterexample for the converse of this conjecture.
 We introduce a new class of codes called doublet maximal codes in section 3.
-Later in Theorem \ref{tdmc} we see that for a doublet maximal code open convex and max-intersection complete are the same class of codes.
-In section 4 we see the relationship of two codes being max-intersection complete via a code map between them in Theorem \ref{thmic}.
-In the last section we take on the task of counting neural ring endomorphisms on a few special codes.
-We call this special class of codes circulant codes.
-We count neural ring endomorphisms for many codes in this class.
+The main result in section 3 is Theorem \ref{tdmc}, which states, ``If a code is doublet maximal, then it is open convex if and only if it is max intersection-complete.''
+In section 4, we see the relationship of two codes being max intersection-complete via a code map between them (Theorem \ref{thmic}).
+In the last section, we work with circulant codes with support $ p $.
+Figure \ref{fig4} summarizes the main results of this section.